tarwn/lessthandot-hugo/blogs/content/posts/2012-06-21-choosing-an-analysis-solution.md

 PowerPivot allows a user to add data into their PowerPivot tables from a variety of data sources including SQL Server, Oracle, Excel, text and even SSRS reports.
 Once the data has been “loaded” into the PowerPivot tables, the user can build relationships between the tables allowing for a “cube-like” experience without building a cube or ETL process.
 Once built and deployed to SharePoint, you can build reports against a PowerPivot data source in the same manner you would build a report against the multidimensional model.

 PowerPivot does support calculations and uses DAX as its native query language.
-This is the same query language used in the Tabular model and can be considered the query language for Microsoft’s in-memory data stores.
+This is the same query language used in the Tabular model and can be considered the query language for Microsoft's in-memory data stores.

 Finally, it is important to note that the size limit for a PowerPivot database is 2 GB.
 This is an “artificial” restriction that allows it to be uploaded into SharePoint.
 While this does hold a large amount of data because of the compression capability of xVelocity, it is still smaller in scope than either the multidimensional or tabular model options.